 you downloaded from www.vaita.com.
 After

-OsaSync has been installed it's necessary to configure OsaSync by running
+OsaSync has been installed it's necessary to configure OsaSync by

-will explain both configuration modes in detail.
+and Cloud mode.
+We will explain the configuration modes in detail.

 When OsaSync has been configured on your computers you start with what you

 downloaded OsaSync for: synchronizing Outlook data.
 We will show a step-by-step